Schlesinger Library Reading Room Digital Imaging Policy

 - Manuscript / archival material must remain in its folder and kept in order at all times.
 Documents must be kept flat on the table.
 If material is stapled, please see desk attendant before proceeding.
-A Schlesinger Library template must be photographed with each item.

 - It is the responsibility of each reader to record proper citation information for each item photographed.